President Joseph Savoie

 His regional and national board memberships include the Southern Regional Education Board, the national State Higher Education Executive Officers, the Council for Advancement and Support of Education, American Association of State Colleges and Universities, the Southern Association of Colleges and Schools Commission on Colleges, the Association of Public and Land-Grant Universities, and the National Collegiate Athletic Association.

 Prior to his appointment as commissioner of higher education, Savoie served in many roles on the UL Lafayette campus, including vice president for University Advancement.

-He and his wife, Gail, have a daughter, Blaire; a son, Adam; and a granddaughter, Addison Marie.
+He and his late wife, Gail Heinbach Savoie, have a daughter, Blaire; a son, Adam; and a granddaughter, Addison Marie.